Amidst Singapore’s Covid-19 situation, Kam’s Roast would like to brighten the “Circuit Breaker month with Takeaway and Delivery promotions.

 Kam’s Roast uses top quality, free-range ducks for their signature dish.
 Roasted Cantonese style, the meat is marinated with Kam’s Roast time-honoured secret recipe.
 Meaty yet tender.

-One of my favourite roasts from Kam’s Roast.
+One of my favourite roasts is the Toro Char Siu.
 This is made with premium pork belly, seasoned with a secret marinate.
 The recipe is handed down by Hardy Kam’s father, Mr Kinsen Kam Kwan Sing, who was the second-generation owner-chef at the famed Yung Kee.

 Each slice of thick cut char siu contains alternating layers of meat with fats, with nicely charred skin.